Reactive Attachment Disorder

 Treatment

-Treatment for Reactive Attachment Disorder typically involves a combination of psychotherapy for the child, family therapy, parenting training, and special education services.
+Treatment for reactive attachment disorder typically involves a combination of psychotherapy for the child, family therapy, parenting training, and special education services.

-The combination of treatments for Reactive Attachment Disorder seeks to ensure that the child develops positive interactions with caregivers, has a safe living environment, and improves relationships with peers.
+The combination of treatments for reactive attachment disorder seeks to ensure that the child develops positive interactions with caregivers, has a safe living environment, and improves relationships with peers.
 The earlier help is sought out, the better it is for child development.